habitat-sh/habitat/www/source/blog/2018-02-17-patching-source.html.md

 classes: build
 ---

-Habitat packages modern frameworks and legacy applications.
-In either case, dependencies within your application may bring you in contact with a legacy, lower level library that is not already packaged by someone else in the [Habitat community](https://bldr.habitat.sh/#/pkgs).
+Chef Habitat packages modern frameworks and legacy applications.
+In either case, dependencies within your application may bring you in contact with a legacy, lower level library that is not already packaged by someone else in the [Chef Habitat community](https://bldr.habitat.sh/#/pkgs).

 An unmaintained library may require updates to correct security issues or address defects.
 Patching the source is often the preferred approach as it enables you to fix code inline without the creation of a maintenance fork.

 Quite often a patch may already exist, but you may find yourself in an instance where that work falls on you.
 So let's walk through that scenario as an exercise.
 In this post, you'll learn how to:

-* Use Habitat's debugger with `attach`
+* Use Chef Habitat's debugger with `attach`
 * Develop and apply a patch with `diff` and `patch`

-I created an initial Habitat plan that downloads a Rust application that fails to build.
+I created an initial Chef Habitat plan that downloads a Rust application that fails to build.

-Move to a working directory, clone the project, move to the cloned directory, and enter the Habitat studio.
+Move to a working directory, clone the project, move to the cloned directory, and enter the Chef Habitat studio.

 ```shell title:"Grab the source and enter the studio"
 $ cd ~